ibm-cloud-docs/satellite/storage-ocs-remote.md

 ## Upgrading your ODF configuration
 {: #sat-storage-ocs-remote-upgrade-config}

-Do not delete your storage configurations or assignments.
+Don't delete your storage configurations or assignments.
 Deleting configurations and assignments might result in data loss.
 {: important}

 To upgrade the ODF version of your configuration, complete the following steps: